surma/surma.dev/content/things/webgpu.md

 I am not very experienced with graphics.
 I picked up bits and bobs of WebGL by reading through tutorials on how to build game engines with OpenGL and learned more about shaders by watching [Inigo Quilez] do amazing things on [ShaderToy].
 This got me far enough to do build things like the background animation in [PROXX], but I was never _comfortable_ with WebGL.

+After scraping together multiple intros to WebGPU and getting my feet wet, I realized that WebGPU is an API that I feel like I can understand and utilize.
+I have seen a couple people say that WebGPU has more boilerplate, but to be honest, I  don’t think it’s that different from WebGL boilerplate and WebGPU’s boilerplate is more intuitive.

+In this blog post I want to give you an introduction to WebGPU and how to use it to get access to that raw computing power a GPU can give you.
+I won’t use WebGPU to generate graphics, but maybe that can be a follow-up blog post at somepoint.
+I will say that I’m writing this blog post from the perspective of a web developer.
+So while I will go as deep as necessary, I won’t make you a GPU performance expert, mostly because I can’t because I am not one myself.

+This is going to be a long one.
+Buckle in!

 ## WebGL
 [WebGL] came about in 2011, up to this point, was the only way to utilize the GPU on the web.
 WebGL’s API design is really the same as OpenGL ES 2.0 with some thin wrappers and helpers to make it web-compatible.
 Both WebGL and OpenGL are standardized by the Khronos Group.